Table of Contents

-It boasts of tranquil coves, idyllic beaches and world’s most famous clubs.
+It boasts of tranquil coves, idyllic beaches, and the world’s most famous clubs.
 The party capital of the world is home to famous clubs like Space, Pacha, and Amnesia.
 Famous DJs, models, and actors throng the island on a regular basis.

-But then it also attracts a whole lot of families who enjoy the natural beauty of the island.
+But then it also one of the best Europe family vacation destinations.
+It attracts a whole lot of families who enjoy the natural beauty of the island.
 Besides the nightlife of the island, you can explore the traditional countryside there.

 If you want to experience the best parties in the world and explore Ibiza, check out this 4-day tour.
 From boat parties to pool parties and famous nightclubs, it will help you live it all.
 You also get to explore the hippie culture and heritage of this amazing island.
 Check Availability for your dates.

 2. Santorini, Greece

 On the other side of the Mediterranean, is the Greek island of Santorini.
 The scenic backdrop of turquoise, blue and white, amazing villas give out a serene vibe.
 Add a black pebble beach with crystal clear water and you get an island paradise.

 It is also the most popular European Islands among the Greek Isles for couples from around the world.